-When FOUR PAWS began its work in Albania in 2015, more than 30 bears were living a miserable existence, cooped up in tiny cages next to restaurants or hotels where they were put on show for tourists.
+When FOUR PAWS began its work in Albania in 2016, more than 30 bears were living a miserable existence cooped up in tiny cages next to restaurants or hotels where they were put on show to attract tourists.
+These inappropriate conditions were very stressful for the animals, both physically as mentally.

 In March 2016, FOUR PAWS signed a declaration of intent with the Albanian Ministry of Environment.
 The goal was to find a permanent solution in line with animal welfare standards of the many Albanian bears living in captivity in catastrophic conditions.

 Since 2016, more then 30 bears have been rescued in cooperation with the Albanian authorities and other animal welfare organizations.
 These saved bears have been transferred to wildlife rescue centers across Europe.
-Ten of these bears live in FOUR PAWS' bear sanctuaries and partner projects in Kosovo, Switzerland, Germany and Bulgaria.
+Eleven of these bears live in FOUR PAWS' bear sanctuaries and partner projects in Kosovo, Switzerland, Germany, Austria and Bulgaria.

 FOUR PAWS becomes official member of the newly established National Wildlife Council in Albania.
 The role of this council, comprising members of several national institutions and authorities as well as NGOs, is to act as consultative body for the Ministry of Tourism and Environment in Albania for wildlife management & conservation topics.
 In frame of its membership, FOUR PAWS will continue to push for better animal welfare in Albania and also advocate for legal improvements concerning the wildlife protection and conservation.